before oceans

 BEFORE THE DEEPWATER OCEANS

-Before the deepwater oceans planetary surface area was equal to the surface area of the continental land masses and surface area of the planet Mars.
-The similar rotation periods and axial tilts suggest before the deepwater oceans, when Mars and Earth were similar in size, the planets were in geosynchroneous orbits, midway between their present orbits.
+Before the oceans planetary surface area was equal to the surface area of the continental land masses, the lithosphere draped the surface in an unbroken rocky shell, with mass and surface area similar to the the planet Mars.
+Similar rotation periods and axial tilts suggest when Mars and Earth were similar in size, the planets were in geosynchroneous orbits.

 A map of the titanium abundances on the Moon’s surface indicates extremely high concentrations compared to terrestrial rocks.
 We mimicked the high-Titanium basalts using high-temperature experiments clearly demonstrating how the melt-solid reaction is integral in understanding the formation of these unique magmas.

-Before the Permian Extinction the climate was temperate, with boreal forests, ice caps and ice ages.
-After the extinction, during the Mesozoic, the climate was tropical without ice caps or ice ages, suggesting Earth was further from the sun, and the resumption of ice caps and ice ages in the last 3 million years suggests Earth has been moving farther from the sun since the extinction.
+Before the Permian Extinction the climate was temperate, with boreal forests, ice caps and long ice ages.
+After the extinction, during the Mesozoic Era, the climate was tropical without ice caps or ice ages, suggesting Earth was further from the sun before the Extinction.

 In humans and bovids, cortical bone has been evaluated to withstand maximum stress.
 Hence, within the context of comparable loading regimes, the mechanical state of each sauropod model examined suggests that all skeletal pedal postures would most likely have resulted in mechanical failure (e.g., stress fractures).